zgfif/dotfiles/README.md

 You're advised to run this program as root, or YMMV. failed to open uinput device: Permission denied

-🔥 Проблема:
+🔥 Problem:

-Когда ты запускаешь ydotoold от обычного пользователя, он не имеет прав для работы с устройством /dev/uinput, которое нужно для симуляции ввода.

-✅ Решение: дать пользователю доступ к /dev/uinput
+When you launch ydotoold as simple user, he hasn't rights to work with device /dev/uinput,which is required for the input emulation.

+✅ Solution: let the user access to /dev/uinput

-🔧 Шаг 1: Узнай, к какой группе принадлежит /dev/uinput
+🔧 Step 1: Find out, which group ownes:  /dev/uinput
 ls -l /dev/uinput

-Обычно вывод будет примерно такой:

-crw-rw---- 1 root input 10, 223 Jul 21 22:40 /dev/uinput
+The output will be something like that: crw-rw---- 1 root input 10, 223 Jul 21 22:40 /dev/uinput

-То есть устройством владеет группа input.
-🔧 Шаг 2: Добавь себя в группу input
+So the device owner is group "input".

-sudo usermod -aG input $USER
+🔧 Step 2: Add yourself to the group "input" sudo usermod -aG input $USER

-Затем перезагрузи систему, чтобы изменения вступили в силу:

-reboot
+Reboot the system to apply changes reboot

-## проверка
+## validating

-2. Проверить, что демон запущен и сокет появился:

-ls -l /run/user/1000/.ydotool_socketш
+2. Check if daemon is running and socket will appear: ls -l /run/user/1000/.ydotool_socketш

-Если файл существует — всё хорошо.
+If the flie exists - everyting OK.

+3. Testing mouse moving:
-3. Протестировать движение мыши: ydotool mousemove 1 1
+ydotool mousemove 1 1

-### Activate Num Lock by-default
+#### Activate Num Lock by-default
 sudo pacman -S numlockx

-### ADD multitouch
+#### ADD touchpad gestures
 yay -S ruby-fusuma

 if hasn't been found: